HedgeComp/OttoPilot-PreFlight/README.md

 >
 > After removing/disconnecting the network adapter, take a snapshot or export
 > the VM image as your completed VM image depending on your workflow.

+- SnapShot the VM, with disabled Network Adapter.

 5. Run Postflight (collect CSVs)